kriegaex/Galileo-Openbook-Cleaner/README.md

-HTML cleaner for Galileo openbooks
+HTML cleaner for Rheinwerk openbooks
 ==================================

-This is a tool for cleaning up [Galileo Computing openbooks](http://www.galileocomputing.de/openbook) before converting them to EPUB or PDF format.
+This is a tool for cleaning up [Rheinwerk openbooks](https://www.rheinwerk-verlag.de/openbook/) before converting them to EPUB or PDF format.

 __Current state of development:__ v1.1.0 is feature complete, i.e. it can download, MD5-verify, unpack
-and convert all 37 openbooks available at release time.
+and convert all 36 openbooks available at release time.

 __History:__ If you want to know details about what has changed in which version, please take a look at the [change log](https://github.com/kriegaex/Galileo-Openbook-Cleaner/blob/v1.1.0/galileo_openbook_cleaner/CHANGELOG).